sanskar9999/Neuralautomaton/README.md

 *   `sys`: For exiting the program cleanly.

 In essence, the code creates a visually engaging cellular automaton where simple rules governing local interactions lead to complex emergent patterns like spreading waves and interference phenomena, which the user can interact with directly.

+Note: You can try the new Neural 1v1 here: https://sites.google.com/view/neural-1v1/neural-1v1